HackerGirl/Beaconing-Detections-Install-RITA/README.md

     - `brew install dep`
     - `brew upgrade dep`

+#### Generate Public/Private SSH Keys
+1.

 ---

 ### [Download RITA](https://github.com/activecm/rita/blob/master/docs/Manual%20Installation.md):
+At this point, we are now ready to build RITA!
 For this tutorial, we are going to practice installing RITA manually to strengthen our operations within the DevSecOps Curriculum.
+Under *Building RITA*, we follow the instructions.